In this article

 Preview what will and won't write

-Remember that metadata updates do not carry into other DISCOs where tracks have been saved..
+Note that metadata updates do not carry into other DISCOs where tracks have already been saved.

 Wrap up